vighneshiyer/vighneshiyer.com/content/research/events/2025_03-gpu_mode-beyond_cuda-gtc/index.md

 - Better than Veo2, Minimax for video generation, better camera control that professionals want to have
 - "Hollywood level quality", "make the final scene of game of thrones yourself"
 - "AI generated videos are outperforming 'conventional' video on social media", ok this sounds great lmao
+- This reminds me of the Mavs AI generated jumbotron video - it was *that* tier of garbage

 #### Aton and Yurii from Open Babylon